How to use Segment with Google Tag Manager (GTM)

 If you are not already familiar with Segment.com, here is a quick recap.

-Segment.com (formerly known as segment.io) is a tool used to route/send data between multiple data sources.
+Segment.com is a tool used to route/send data between multiple data sources.

 The role of the Segment is to ‘Extract’, ‘Transform’ and ‘Load’ data between different data sources.
 It acts as a hub between originating and destination data sources.

-If you are new to ‘Extract’, ‘Transform’ and ‘Load’ (ETL) functions then read this article: Why you may no longer need Google Tag Manager where I explained the concept of ‘ETL functions’ in great detail.
+If you are new to ‘Extract’, ‘Transform’, and ‘Load’ (ETL) functions, then read this article: Why you may no longer need Google Tag Manager, where I explain the concept of ‘ETL functions’ in great detail.

-I would strongly suggest reading this article first, so that you can make sense of what I am talking about next, in the present article.
+I strongly suggest reading this article first so that you can understand what I am discussing next.
 I won’t be explaining the very basics of ETL functions in the present article.

 Segment vs Google Tag Manager

-- Both Segment and GTM are primarily designed to be used by developers.
-However, unlike GTM, Segment is much more non-developer friendly as it has the ability to automate many ETL functions.
+2. Both Segment and GTM are primarily designed for developers.
+However, unlike GTM, Segment is much more non-developer friendly, as it can automate many ETL functions.

-Though Segment often promotes itself as an alternative to GTM, it is worth noting that it is not a replacement to GTM (yet).
+Though Segment often promotes itself as an alternative to GTM, it is worth noting that it is not a replacement for GTM (yet).

-- In which order different tags should fire
+6. In which order should different tags fire

-- What the tag should do when it fire.
+7. What the tag should do when it fires.

 Segment lacks that ability.
 So in many cases, you have to rely on a tag management solution like GTM to route data.

-If you keep this possibility in mind, there will come a time, when traditional tag management solutions may just no longer be required.
-Because of that reason, I think the future of GTM is bleak.
+If you keep this possibility in mind, there will come a time when traditional tag management solutions may no longer be required.
+Because of that, I think the future of GTM is bleak.

 For now, you have to use a tag management solution alongside Segment.